chtrembl/azure-cloud/petstore/17-configure-signalr-to-send-real-time-analytics-to-client-browser/README.md

 Just imagine you are developing a progressive/single page web application that requires real-time data.
 Sure you can have your end users refresh the page, and reload/re render the data and html, server side, but that would be a less than idea user experience.
 You could also build out the control plane to facilitate client/server invocations using WebSockets, but that would require you to integrate/write more pub/sub code to integrate with a centralized cache/hub.
 Another option is [SignalR](https://docs.microsoft.com/en-us/aspnet/signalr/overview/getting-started/introduction-to-signalr), a technology that simplifies the process of adding real-time web functionality to your application that allows your client & server code to send data back and forth, instantly as it becomes available, rather than having the server wait for a client to request new data, freeing up more time for you to be productive and more write code that provides business value.

-In this guide we will configure the petstoreapp to send real-time azurepetstore.com analytics to client browsers via SignalR.
+In this guide we will configure the PetStoreApp to send real-time azurepetstore.com analytics to client browsers via SignalR.
 Customers visiting azurepetstore.com will initiate a SignalR connection and receive azurepetstore.com live shopper counts, real-time, as shoppers visit the application, this count will be displayed on the homepage without any page refreshes.

-My colleague [Anthony Chu](https://github.com/anthonychu) has an awesome tutorial detailing ho to implement a SingalR chat feature within a Spring Boot application, I have essentially followed his guidance as seen [Add Real-Time to a Java App with Azure SignalR Service](https://anthonychu.ca/post/java-spring-boot-azure-signalr-service/) and will recap the steps with some additional changes I have made this use case.
+My colleague [Anthony Chu](https://github.com/anthonychu) has an awesome tutorial detailing how to implement a SingalR chat feature within a Spring Boot application, I have essentially followed his guidance as seen [Add Real-Time to a Java App with Azure SignalR Service](https://anthonychu.ca/post/java-spring-boot-azure-signalr-service/) and will recap the steps with some additional changes I have made this use case.

 ## Step 1 Create your Azure SignalR Service ##

 From the Azure Portal you can create a new SignalR Service as seen below.
-I've decided to go with Serverless mode as the PetStoreApp will be using the REST API ([QuickStart Guide Here](https://docs.microsoft.com/en-us/azure/azure-signalr/signalr-quickstart-rest-api)) to broadcast the messages (shopper counts) and will not require SignalR SDK/Default mode.
+I've decided to go with Serverless mode as the PetStoreApp will be using the REST API ([QuickStart Guide Here](https://docs.microsoft.com/en-us/azure/azure-signalr/signalr-quickstart-rest-api)) to send the messages (shopper counts) and will not require SignalR SDK/Default mode.

 ![](images/1.png)

-Make not of your Host Name and Key from the Settings > Keys Section
+Make note of your Host Name and Key from the Settings > Keys Section

 ![](images/2.png)